fbradley8/fbradley8.github.io/_posts/2015-12-6-roommate-tracker.markdown

 For this project I used:

--Raspberry Pi 1 Model B
+- Raspberry Pi 1 Model B
--Mimo 720F 7" USB Touchscreen Monitor
+- Mimo 720F 7" USB Touchscreen Monitor
--Edimax EW-7811Un Wi-Fi USB Adapter
+- Edimax EW-7811Un Wi-Fi USB Adapter

 If you're going to replicate this project, please don't use the same USB monitor I used.
 They're overpriced and linux support is terrible.
 Try out the [official Raspi touchscreen](http://www.element14.com/community/docs/DOC-78156?ICID=rpiaccsy-access-products) and let me know what you think.